synfinatic/aws-sso-cli/README.md

 ## Configuration

+Anytime you you run `aws-sso` and it does not find it's configuration file, it will prompt you via a series of questions to do a basic configuration to get started.

 By default, `aws-sso` stores it's configuration file in `~/.aws-sso/config.yaml`, but this can be overridden by setting `$AWS_SSO_CONFIG` in your shell or via the `--config` flag.

 ```yaml
 SSOConfig: